asuto4ka/html/README.md

 # Web site security remarks

 For all of the security features we suppose that the site is running under an SSL connection.
+Password policy: we should force the user to use alphanumerical and special caracters.
+Anti CSRF: only a beggining, not realy secure -> lack of time Redirection to 404 should be done if access id denied AND if page doesn't exist to avoid information disclosure.

 ## Sanitizing user inputs